Julian the Hospitaller: Golden Legend

 In another pious legend, the devil, disguised as a pilgrim weak from travel, was allowed into the hospice with other travellers.
 At midnight, the evildoer awoke, wreaked havoc in the house, causing mess and destruction.
 The following morning Julian saw the damage and swore never to let anyone else into his home.
 He was so furious he had everyone leave.
 Jesus went to him, again as a pilgrim, seeking rest.
 He asked humbly, in the name of God, for shelter.
 But Julian refused.
 After recognizing him, Julian retracted his statement and decided to help all those who needed it once again.

 Statue of Saint Julian in the church of Saint-Julien (Puy-de-Dôme, France).

-Statue at the Church of St Julian the Hospitaller in Wellow, Somerset.
+Statue of Julian holding an oar at the Church of St Julian the Hospitaller in Wellow, Somerset.

 Veneration in Malta

 Devotion to Saint Julian started in the Maltese Islands in the 15th century after the discovery of his relics in the city of Macerata.
 It was introduced by the noble family of De Astis, high-ranking in Malta at the time, who had strong connections with the Bishop of Macerata.
 Three churches were built in his honour before the arrival of the Knights Hospitaller: in Tabija, towards Mdina; in Luqa; and in Senglea.
 This latter church had a storage room for hunters, and served to popularise this devotion by means of the sailors arriving in the Three Cities.
 In the 16th century there existed a hospital, Ospedale di San Giuliano, in the Citadella in Gozo, which showed a great devotion to the saint.
 Being an order of hospitallers, the Knights of Saint John helped to further spread devotion to the saint.
 In 1539, they rebuilt the church in Senglea and in 1590, they built another church in the parish of Birkirkara, a section that since then has been called St Julian's.
 In 1891, the church was made a parish, the only one ever dedicated to the saint in Malta.